richardschneider/bridge-scorer/README.md

 The [change log](https://github.com/richardschneider/bridge-scorer/releases) is automatically produced with the help of [semantic release](https://github.com/semantic-release/semantic-release).

+## Features

+- scores a contract
+- scores a pairs session with match points (international or North American), rank and percentage

 ## Getting started

 **bridge-scorer** is available for both Node.js and the browser.
 Most modern browsers are supported.
 If you want to know if your browser is compatible, run the [online test suite](https://rawgit.com/richardschneider/bridge-scorer/master/test/index.html).